Guide to Sleeper Trains in Thailand

 2nd CLASS SLEEPER CARRIAGE (AIR-CONDITIONED)

-There are two types of 2nd Class sleeper carriages operating on fourteen routes across Thailand.
-Both of them have 40 seats as standard (20 lower berths and 20 upper berths).
+There are three main types of 2nd Class sleeper carriages operating on fourteen routes across Thailand.
+Most of them have 40 seats as standard (20 lower berths and 20 upper berths).
 However, the CNR sleeper trains have one special carriage with handicapped access that has only 36 seats (18 lower berths and 18 upper berths).
 The CNR sleeper trains also have one dedicated carriage for women and little children.
 Visit Guide to the CNR Sleeper Train for more information.

 I personally have no problem travelling in 2nd Class.
 The beds are made up with clean sheets and clean pillow cases.
 You are also given a blanket.
 The newer CNR trains are clean and comfortable and the toilets spotless.
 The older sleeper trains are starting to show their age but I do find them more comfortable as the mattress is often slightly softer and the berths slightly wider and longer.
 The lights are left on all night and there are CCTV cameras.
 Each berth has its own privacy curtain.
 Overall, it is relatively safe.